SadMadLad/sadmadlad.github.io/_posts/2023-10-23-ownership-borrowing-and-slice-type.md

   let x = String::from("hello");
   takes_ownership(x);

-  // x has gone out of scope and invalid.
+  // x has gone out of scope and become invalid.
 }
 ```